czue/website/writing/sabbatical/_posts/2017-03-30-six-product-ideas.md

 On our recent honeymoon, my wife and I did a lot of scuba diving, and of course we wanted to record our dives.
 However, we're total casual divers.
 We don't care about bottom time and max depth or anything like that.
-We just want to know where we were, the cool stuff we saw, and maybe add some pictures from the day.
+**We just want to know where we were, the cool stuff we saw, and maybe add some pictures from the day.**
 And of course I want that app to sync to the cloud and create a nice page I can visit to look through my dive history and remember those trips.
 And probably share it with friends?

 None of the apps out there do anything close to this, and the usability of all of them leaves a lot to be desired.
 I imagine this app would also have to work offline - since you're usually diving in a place without internet.
-I actually think Dimagi's product [CommCare](https://www.commcarehq.org/home/) would be a great platform to build the MVP of this on - though the finished product would definitely need a more polished UX.

 ![Eagle Ray](/images/six-ideas/eagle-ray.jpg)